jaspervdj/jaspervdj/posts/2010-01-20-software-development-i-impressions.markdown

 ## The Project

 We also had to write a project in C++.
-There has been a lot of bullshit talk and criticism. about this project.
+There has been a lot of bullshit talk and criticism about this project.
 I'm not going to repeat that (also because I don't agree with most of it).
 You could work together with two people on the project - [here is the solution](http://github.com/jaspervdj/AstroBot) by me and [Javache](http://thinkjavache.be/blog/) (of course, this repository was